Amazon's new $199 tablet gets tepid reviews

 Amazon's new range of tablets, launched last week, are crucial for the company's goal of selling more digital content, such as ebooks, music, video, games and apps.

-Lukewarm reviews could put off some potential buyers, but low prices for the new Kindle tablets will likely ensure solid sales, analysts said.
+Lukewarm reviews could put off some potential buyers, however, low prices for the new Kindle tablets will likely ensure solid sales, analysts said.

 Anthony DiClemente, an Internet analyst at Barclays, raised his estimates for Kindle Fire tablet sales on Tuesday and he expects the devices to help Amazon generate more digital media revenue.